blacksmoke26/ai-prompt-enhancer/backend/docs/modules/services.md

 ## Architecture
 The services module follows a clear separation of concerns:
-- `AIProviderManager`: Manages multiple AI provider implementations and their lifecycle
+- `ProviderService`: Manages multiple AI provider implementations and their lifecycle
-- `HistoryManager`: Handles history record operations and persistence
+- `HistoryService`: Handles history record operations and persistence
 - Other service classes for specific business logic

-## AI Provider Manager (`AIProviderManager.ts`)
+## AI Provider Service (`ProviderService.ts`)

 ### Overview
-The `AIProviderManager` is responsible for initializing, managing, and providing access to various AI service providers.
+The `ProviderService` is responsible for initializing, managing, and providing access to various AI service providers.
 It acts as a central hub for all AI provider interactions.

 ### Key Features
 - Dynamic provider loading based on database configuration